 Opportunity Project Policy

 Fundable services include, but are not limited to, tutoring, enrichment classes, sports programs and camps,Grants may also be used to purchase items that will contribute substantially to a particular foster child’sphysical, mental or emotional well-being.
 Such items might include, for example, a musical instrument for a budding musician, a Chromebook or tablet for school, a prom dress, or a sports uniform.

 All current foster children placed by Marin County Department of Health and Human Services are eligible to apply.
 This includes children in family preservation or maintenance and Non-Minor Dependents.

 Foster children placed by other counties, living with a resource family in Marin, should also apply.

-In addition, former Marin foster children who have been adopted remain eligible for Opportunity funds for 18 months from the date of their departure from foster care.
+In addition, former Marin foster children, or out of county foster children living in Marin, who have been adopted remain eligible for Opportunity funds for 18 months from the date of their departure from foster care.

 Requests are considered in the order received by the Marin Foster Care Association Opportunity Fund Committee.
 Funding is limited and is insufficient to support all requests.
 Therefore, the Committee will weigh the severity of the child’s need and the value of the services sought in determining whether, and how much, to award.